Who are the people that travel with Worldpackers and what are they like?

 10. Turning everything into a problem is the problem

-Opportunities to see a situation from another angle.
-To understand people under a different perspective.
-To see the world with different eyes.
+Opportunities to see situations from another angle.
+To understand from a contrasting perspective.
+To see the world through different eyes.

-Complaining doesn’t solve anything.
-It just helps spread a heavy energy that makes a situation even harder to deal with.
-Only increases the size of the challenge.
+Complaining never solves anything.
+It only creates a heavy energy that makes a challenging situation even more difficult to process and deal with.

 11. For any conflict, there is a conversation

-Every conflict is the result of two differing worldviews clashing and, for a lack of openness and understanding, they cannot unite in any way.
+Every conflict is the result of two differing opinions, or clashing worldviews.

 12. We take advantage of solitude

-It’s not a phase of life (something that you do at least one time and then scratch off the list), but it’s a continual process of self-discovery and self-compassion.
+Solitude isn't a phase of life (something that you do once and then scratch off the list), but rather, a continual process of self-discovery and self-compassion.

 13. We want to inspire through example

-It was hard, but we finally admitted that we are not in control over other people, so it doesn’t make sense to try to change them or fit them into our own worldviews.
+We are only in control of ourselves.
+It doesn't make sense to try and change other people or fit them into our mold.